Yam556/Yam556/README.md

 ## 🌟 Projects

-Explore the galaxies of my current projects:
+Explore some of the galaxies of my current projects:

 1. **🚀 Personal Portfolio**
    - Description: Briefly describe the purpose and goals of the project.